West Mosul fighting pushes over 28,000 Iraqis to flee

 Sniper fire is a significant danger in Maamun, said Kathy Bequary, the executive director of NYC Medics, a group providing emergency care from a mobile clinic.

-“We’re seeing a lot of serious gunshot wounds from snipers,” Bequary told Agence France-Presse.
+“We’re seeing a lot of serious gunshot wounds from snipers,” Bequary told AFP.

 “The five-year-old daughter was shot in the pelvis, a through and through wound.
 The girl was very, very critical.”